cartigli/vault/xsorted()/VI ML/III Matrices, Tensors/I Matrices.md

-Matrix: a collection of numbers ordered in rows and columns An example of a matrix:
+[ Matrix ] a collection of numbers ordered in rows and columns An example of a matrix:
 $$A = \begin{bmatrix}
 1 & 3 & 5 \\